Published: Apr 3, 2019Time to read: 6mins Category: Compensation

 And while federal rules that would have required companies to share salary data by race and gender are on hold, shareholders are pushing companies to disclose information about equal pay practices.

+Perhaps most important, HR and business leaders have taken note of research showing that pay transparency boosts employee motivation, collaboration, and performance.
 While other studies raise questions that merit further study, the trend is clearly toward greater—if not radical—salary transparency.

 In the last five years, more businesses have embraced greater pay transparency and some are even implementing open salaries—the practice of sharing every employee’s compensation information.
 Once a trend limited to start-ups or other small companies, it’s now reaching larger companies like Whole Foods.